davidwl/AppLaunchpad/docs/user-settings.md

 ![User settings dialog](assets/usersettingsdialog.png)

-Luigi allows you to display a user settings dialog and to manage user data, through defining a user settings schema.
+AppLaunchpad allows you to display a user settings dialog and to manage user data, through defining a user settings schema.
 The schema is defined in a `userSettingGroups` object.

 <!-- add-attribute:class:warning -->